Crytopox/SMT-Reloaded/README.md

 ﻿# HISA
 Haakario Interstellar Survey Authority (HISA)

+# Acknowledgment
+HISA is a standalone fork of the original SMT (Slazanger's Map Tool).
+The original project and its contributors are acknowledged and credited.

 HISA is a standalone EVE Online map and intel toolkit focused on intel visualization, custom regions, and fast operational overlays.

 Key features
-- Multi-view map: Regions, Region, and Universe views with dockable layout
+- Multi-view map: Regions and Universe views with dockable layout
 - Custom regions: create, import/export `.hisaregion` packs, and edit layouts
 - Layout overrides: per-region layout editing with persistent overrides
 - Intel workflows: log watchers, filters, alerts, and map overlays